 New York Café

-It’s an all-too-common phenomenon in big cities: a local favorite restaurant, café, or bar becomes so popular that it eventually crumbles under the great weight of mass tourism.
-Perhaps some diehard regulars stick to their daily visits for a short while, but once the press caravan and sightseeing buses pick it up, and the floodgates of camera-wielding tourists, they too ultimately move on.
-Then international media and sightseeing buses pick up on the trend, usually belatedly, and the foreign crowds swell even more.
+It’s a common phenomenon in most big cities: a decades-old, local's favorite restaurant or café eventually crumbles under the weight of mass tourism.
+Perhaps some diehard regulars continue their daily visits for a while, but once the press caravan and sightseeing buses pick it up, and the floodgates of camera-wielding tourists opens in earnest, they too ultimately move on.
 The waitstaff becomes rushed and impersonal, no longer interested in offering kind words to the unfamiliar faces.
-Inflated prices are usually the final nail in the coffin is when the owners jack up the prices – who wouldn’t do the same when enjoying unwavering popularity? - rendering the establishment all but out of reach for local folks.
+The final nail in the coffin is when the owners jack up the prices – who wouldn’t do the same when enjoying unwavering popularity? - rendering the establishment all but out of reach for local folks.

-Sadly, New York Café has followed this well-worn path.
-It occupies the ground floor of the New York Palace, an opulent renaissance revival building from 1894, once the local HQ of New York Life Insurance Company (and today home to the 5-star Boscolo Budapest Hotel).
-Part of the café's contemporary fame harkens back to the pre-war days, when it was the hangout of famed journalists, artists, and entertainers, who often spent raucous nights amid clouds of thick cigarette smoke and wine.
-Countless stories from this time are now part of Budapest’s collective memory.
+Budapest's New York Café has followed this well-worn path.
+This opulent café occupies the ground floor of the New York Palace, a grand building from 1894 and once the local HQ of New York Life Insurance Company (and today home to the five-star Boscolo Budapest Hotel).
+Part of the café's contemporary fame harkens back to the pre-war days, when it was the hangout of famed journalists, artists, and entertainers, who spent raucous nights here fueled by cigarettes and alcohol.
+Countless stories of their debauchery have become part of Budapest’s collective memory.